 Enter: Testimonials, a step-by-step guide of your process, or even a webpage with your ‘pledge’ to the community you serve.

 As a leader of an organization, what would happen if you changed your perspective on marketing?
 Instead of touting products or services (your 'what'), how about telling stories about the people and mission behind your organization (your 'why')?

-I bet you would build a passionate community that trusts you wholeheartedly and sings your praises.
+You'd be practicing meaningful marketing while building a passionate community that trusts you wholeheartedly - and sings your praises!